vitest-dev/vitest/docs/guide/test-context.md

 ## Extend Test Context

-The context are different for each test.
-You can access and extend them with in `beforeEach` and `afterEach` hook.
+The contexts are different for each test.
+You can access and extend them within the `beforeEach` and `afterEach` hooks.

 ```ts
 import { it } from 'vitest'